newrushbolt/go-ethtool-exporter/README.md

     Discover ports that are enslaved by bonds
 ```

-As the last resort, you can always use `--discover-ports-regex` together with enabling `--discover-all-ports`.
+As the last resort, you can always use `--discover-ports-regex` together with `--discover-all-ports --discover-allowed-port-types=""`.
 But this is the least preferable and the least tested option.

 To only test discovery logic, you can run exporter with `discover-ports` command: